intercommit/hibhik/README.md

 It is one of the reasons I'm liking HikariCP: it does it best to do only the necessary minimal thereby avoiding database calls that are not needed.

+The test does take some time to finish after the database pool is closed which indicates some thread-pools are lingering for a while - something is not enforcing a shutdown.

 Output from `mvn clean test` :

 	[INFO] Scanning for projects...